General delivery and payment conditions of Reiners+Fürst

 - The ordering party may not withhold payment and may not set off our claims against any of its own counterclaims unless those counterclaims are uncontested by us or have become res judicata.

-IV.
+III.
 Delivery period

 - Information about delivery periods is approximate.
 Any indicated delivery period will begin on the date of our written order confirmation, but not before the ordering party has given us all the documents, permits and releases, as well as all the information necessary to technically equip the delivery object, that the ordering party is obligated to procure.